 Over time, Joan of Arc began to have visions.
 Saints such as St. Michael and St. Catherine began visiting her, encouraging her to lead a pious life.
 Eventually, they told her that she was destined be the savior of France and she had to get an audience with Charles who was heir to the French throne.
 She was instructed to ask his permission to remove the English and place him as the rightful King.

 Well you can imagine Charles’ reaction at first.
 However, Joan won him over when she identified him in a crowd of court members dressed in disguise.
 She had private talks with him and recited a prayer Charles made to God to save France.
 Still unsure, Charles had her examined by his clergymen who reported that there was nothing improper with her.
 She was pious, chaste and humble.

 Charles gave this 17 year old girl armor, a horse and let her join the army to Orleans where there was an English siege.
-After 2 months of battle, a wounded Joan led her army to victory and Charles was crowned Charles VII with Joan at his side.
+After 2 months of battle, a wounded Joan led her army to systematic demolition of the enemy which resulted in an inevitable victory and Charles was crowned Charles VII with Joan at his side.